Hessra-Labs/hessra-sdk.rs/hessra-pgrx/hessra_authz/README.md

 ## Overview

-The `hessra_authz` extension provides a lightweight, secure way to manage and verify authorization tokens directly within PostgreSQL.
+The `hessra_authz` extension provides a lightweight, secure way to manage and verify authorization tokens issued from the Hessra authorization service directly within PostgreSQL.
 It supports:

 - Public key management for token verification
 - Service chain verification for multi-service architectures
-- Integration with Biscuit tokens (attenuation-based authorization tokens)
 - SQL-friendly API for authorization checks
+- local-only token verification with no remote calls at authorization time

 This extension is ideal for applications that use PostgreSQL and need to perform token-based authorization checks directly in database queries.